eclipse-zenoh/zenoh-backend-influxdb/README.md

 :point_right: **Build "master" branch:** see [below](#How-to-build-it)

-:warning: InfluxDB 2.x is not yet supported.
-InfluxDB 1.8 minimum is required.

 -------------------------------
 ## :warning: Documentation for previous 0.5 versions:
 The following documentation related to the version currently in development in "master" branch: 0.6.x.